This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 To care for someone with a chronic condition like cerebral palsy, you must ask for records to be transferred any time you switch to a new medical caregiver.

 As a parent, you also have a right to have a copy of your child’s medical records.
 Always ask for updated copies of your child’s records to keep as documentation in your life care plan.
-This way, you will always have a complete medical history for your child, and you will not have to worry about those records being lost or destroyed once a doctor’s office is no longer legally required to keep them.
+This way, you will always have a complete medical history for your child.

 Keeping copies of your child’s medical records is essential for their care so that you can ensure all future medical caregivers know their history.

-These records are also crucial for making your legal case of medical malpractice.
+These records are also crucial for suing for medical malpractice.
 Documents related to the diagnosis of cerebral palsy and the cause of the cerebral palsy or the brain damage that caused it are essential.

-In addition to medical records, you need to ensure that many other types of documentation are kept and organized within your child’s life care plan.
+In addition to medical records, ensure that many other types of documentation are kept and organized within your child’s life care plan.

-- Be sure to keep a record of all types of evaluations of your child.
+- Be sure to record all types of evaluations of your child.
 For instance, in addition to medical assessment, keep a record of behavioral, educational, and psychological evaluations.

 - Keep a record of all treatments and therapies your child has received, including medications.

-- Keep financial records for all expenses associated with your child’s care, from the costs of doctors’ appointments to the travel expenses for treatment and therapy to the cost of nutritional supplements.
+- Maintain financial records for all expenses associated with your child’s care, from the costs of doctors’ appointments to the travel expenses for treatment and therapy to the cost of nutritional supplements.

 - Keep all legal documents, health insurance documents, educational documents and records, and records related to in-home care, daycare, and other similar services.

-- Keep a record of taxes, financial and estate planning, and any legal advocacy or government or non-profit aid.
+- Keep records of taxes, financial and estate planning, legal advocacy, and government or non-profit aid.

 In short, keep documentation and records for everything related to your child’s well-being, care, treatment, and planning for the future.
 This includes a lot of paperwork, but it is crucial.
 Keep it organized, ideally both in paper form and digital form.

 Record keeping is one of the more tedious aspects of developing and maintaining your child’s life care plan, but it is important.
-It will help you stay organized during so much information and ensure that you can keep track of everything that is being done for your child.
+It will help you stay organized with so much information and ensure you can keep track of everything being done for your child.

 Keeping detailed records and documentation will also help you get the resources your child truly needs as you set goals and plan for their future.